rowanmanning/rowanmanning.com/src/documents/posts/accessibility-beyond-the-screen-reader.html.md

 ## To Conclude ##

 So I hope I haven't made accessibility an even scarier word for you!
-Granted there's a lot to consider, but building your site with all of these in mind won't just help the users we've mentioned – some of this is common sense and will make your site more usable for *everyone*.
+Granted there's a lot to consider, and accessibility can seem like a bit of a minefield, but building accessible websites can be an extremely rewarding endeavour.

+I hope you've learnt something about potential users of your site.
+Not only will you help people with disabilities, but many of the relatively small improvements listed in this post will make your site more usable for *everyone*.

+Thanks for reading,
+Rowan

 [contrast-checker]: http://snook.ca/technical/colour_contrast/colour.html "Colour Contrast Checking Tool"